 - 4.1.1 In the case of partial examinations the sum of the assessments awarded for all partial examinations must be a positive overall assessment.
 In the case of a negative overall assessment the examination can be retaken either by way of partial examinations or as a comprehensive examination held in a form defined at the beginning of the course; this shall be communicated in writing in advance.
 The consequences of a failure to sit for any partial examinations shall also be determined at the beginning of the course.
 The relevant decision shall lie within the Study Program Directors' sole discretion.
-Last permitted examination attempts, i.e. examinations held before an examination committee, are excluded from the possibility of repeating the exam in parts. - 4.1.2 In accordance with § 18(1) FHG students shall be entitled to retake a failed final course examination twice, whereby the third and therefore last permitted examination attempt shall be an oral examination held before an examination committee; the requirement of an oral examination shall not apply to - courses where the final examination is a bachelor thesis; in such cases the second retake shall take the form of a bachelor thesis to be submitted in written form and to be assessed by an examination committee; or - final examinations of courses in which performance is assessed on the basis of other forms of written examinations (e.g. homework, essays, project work, etc.); for such courses, the last retake shall also be a written examination in the form of a paper to be written on a subject specified in advance, which is to be assessed by an examination committee.
+Examinations held before a committee are always held as comprehensive examinations and can therefore not be retaken by way of partial examinations. - 4.1.2 In accordance with § 18(1) FHG students shall be entitled to retake a failed final course examination twice, whereby the 3rd (third) and therefore last permitted examination attempt shall be an oral examination held before an examination committee; the requirement of an oral examination shall not apply to - courses where the final examination is a bachelor thesis; in such cases the second retake shall take the form of a bachelor thesis to be submitted in written form and to be assessed by an examination committee; or - final examinations of courses in which performance is assessed on the basis of other forms of written examinations (e.g. homework, essays, project work, etc.); for such courses, the last retake shall also be a written examination in the form of a paper to be written on a subject specified in advance, which is to be assessed by an examination committee.
 Notwithstanding the aforesaid, where it appears reasonable the lecturer may decide, with the approval of the Study Program Directors, that in respect of a course in which performance is assessed on the basis of the other forms of written examinations, the last retake shall be an oral examination to be held before an examination committee.

 - 4.1.3 Examinations are to be retaken mandatorily at the earliest available "collective examination session" as scheduled by the Study Program Directors.
-The aforesaid shall not necessarily apply to examinations held before a committee.
 All retakes for all students of all year groups in a given study program are held at such collective examination sessions.
-For all courses offered in a given semester, there shall be at least 3 (three) collective examination sessions for each study program, to achieve a positive grade in examinations not yet passed. - 4.1.4 Any examinations and courses for which a positive grade has been awarded cannot be retaken. - 4.1.5 Retakes as well as examinations before a committee shall, if possible, be held by the original examiner.
+For all courses offered in a given semester, there shall be at least 3 (three) collective examination sessions for each study program, to achieve a positive grade in examinations not yet passed.
+Examinations before a committee may also be held outside the scheduled collective examination sessions. - 4.1.4 Any examinations and courses for which a positive grade has been awarded cannot be retaken. - 4.1.5 Retakes as well as examinations before a committee shall, if possible, be held by the original examiner.
 If this is not possible the Study Program Directors in their sole discretion shall appoint another person with relevant expertise to duly hold the examination or retake.